 By moving data processing closer to the machines, network bottlenecks can be reduced and response times improved.
 This enables companies to use real-time data to make informed decisions and optimize their manufacturing processes.

-Another important aspect of edge computing in Industry 4.0 is the support of predictive maintenance.
-Through real-time processing of machine data, companies can detect potential failures early and plan maintenance measures proactively.
+Another important aspect of edge computing in Industry 4.0 is the support for predictive maintenance.
+Through real-time processing of machine data, companies can detect potential failures early and proactively plan maintenance measures.

 This helps to reduce unplanned downtime and extend the lifespan of machines.